kanootoko/digitalModel_provision/README.md

 }
 ```

-:social_group - string, one of the social groups
+:social_group - string, name of the social group
+:social_group_id - int, id of the social group
+:social_group_code - string, code of the social group
 :service - string, one of the services; or null if not specified in request
 :living_situation - string, one of the living situations; or null if not specified in request